Omicron Variant almost Certainly Not More Severe Than Delta, Fauci Tells AFP - UrduPoint

 The new variant is "clearly highly transmissible," very likely more so than Delta, the current dominant global strain, Fauci said.

-Accumulating epidemiological data from around the world also indicates re-infections are higher with Omicron.
+Accumulating epidemiological data from around the world also indicates re-infections are higher with Omicron and it is likely better at evading immunity from vaccination.

 Fauci, the long-time director of the National Institute of Allergies and Infectious Diseases (NIAID), said results from lab experiments that tested the potency of antibodies from current vaccines against Omicron should come in the "next few days to a week."
 On the question of severity, "it almost certainly is not more severe than Delta," said Fauci.